In this article

 Organizations should never postpone technology modernization initiatives.
 Ultimately, these delays nearly always produce unwarranted stress while interfering with future efficiency gains.

-By putting as much automation as possible in place as soon as you can, you obtain a platform for rapid adaption to the new third window rule in addition to future changes in the regulatory and business climates.
+By putting as much automation as possible in place as soon as you can, you obtain a platform for rapid adaptation to the new third window rule in addition to future changes in the regulatory and business climates.

 SMA Technologies is widely recognized for its long-time experience in the credit union and banking worlds.
 As a result, BFSIs come to us for assistance in complying with ACH rules.

-To give just one example, when Nacha first rolled out the same day processing regulation, SMA’s consultants collaborated with clients on implementing our Opcon digital business automation software to configure the workflows and scheduling needed for speeding up internal processing, as well as to smoothly integrate Opcon with existing IT environments.
+To give just one example, when NACHA first rolled out the same day processing regulation, SMA’s consultants collaborated with clients on implementing our Opcon digital business automation software to configure the workflows and scheduling needed for speeding up internal processing, as well as to smoothly integrate Opcon with existing IT environments.

 Clients were able to automate practically every process needed for compliance with same day processing.
 For the most part, too, companies successfully avoided adding more human work hours for handling the larger workloads entailed in same day ACH.